RayHightower/rayhightower.github.com/source/_posts/2013-06-22-preparing-for-parallella-64-cores-installing-go-on-mac-os-x.markdown

 categories: [ Education, Linux-Unix-OSX ]
 ---
 <img src="/images/parallella.jpg" width="450" height="257" alt="Parallella 64-core supercomputer" title="Parallella 64-core supercomputer" align="right" imgcap="Parallella Board">
 The idea of owning a 64-core parallel system for two hundred dollars (yes, $200.00) is exciting.
-[Parallella](http://parallella.org) is working to make that happen, perhaps as early as August 2013.
+[Parallella](http://www.parallella.org/introduction/) is working to make that happen, perhaps as early as August 2013.
 To prepare for that day, I've decided to introduce myself to the Go language.
 <!--more-->
 I was inspired to explore Go by [Blake Smith's](https://twitter.com/blakesmith) presentation at [8th Light](http://www.meetup.com/ChicagoSC/events/120658422/) earlier this month.
+[Justin Love](http://twitter.com/wondible) told me about Parallella last month at ChicagoRuby.

 ###What is Go?
 [The Go language](http://golang.org) is designed for parallel systems.
 Why does Go exist?
 One developer sums it up this way: